opensearch-project/documentation-website/_opensearch/install/docker.md

 # Why use Docker for OpenSearch?

-Leveraging [Docker](https://www.docker.com/) to run OpenSearch greatly simplifies the process of configuring and managing your OpenSearch clusters.
+[Docker](https://www.docker.com/) greatly simplifies the process of configuring and managing your OpenSearch clusters.
 You can pull official images from [Docker Hub](https://hub.docker.com/u/opensearchproject) or [AWS ECR](https://gallery.ecr.aws/opensearchproject/) and quickly deploy a cluster using [Docker Compose](https://github.com/docker/compose) and any of the sample `docker-compose.yml` files included in this guide.
 Experienced OpenSearch users can further customize a deployment by creating a custom `docker-compose.yml` file, depending on their needs.

-Docker containers are portable and will run on any host that supports Docker (such as Linux, MacOS, and Windows).
-The portability of a Docker container provides users flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which require manual configuration after downloading and unpacking.
+Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, and Windows).
+The portability of a Docker container offers flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which both require additional configuration after downloading and unpacking.

+## Process overview

+## Getting started with Docker

+You must first download and install Docker and Docker Compose.
+Visit [Get Docker](https://docs.docker.com/get-docker/) for guidance on configuring Docker for your specific environment.
+Docker Desktop users should configure Docker's memory limit to at least 4 GB.
+You can find this setting by opening Docker Desktop and selecting **Settings** → **Resources**.
+If you are installing Docker using the command line interface (CLI), then Docker, by default, does not have any host resources constraints.
+Depending on your environment, you may wish to configure resource limits in Docker.
+See [Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints/) for help configuring resource constraints in Docker.